 We aim to give every child the opportunity to learn to play an instrument during their time at St Barnabas in the hope that this will inspire them to continue to play a musical instrument in the future.
-Currently, school funds weekly whole class ukulele lessons for a lower Key Stage 2 class.
-These are currently delivered by a peripatetic music teacher through a subsidised scheme called 'Wider Opportunities'.
+Currently, school funds weekly whole class instrumental lessons for a lower Key Stage 2 class for two terms of the year.

 Parents also have the opportunity to pay for their child to have music lessons during the school day delivered by other local peripatetic teachers.
+These can be provided free for children in receipt of benefits related free school meals.
 School can provide further information about this.